PASTAQ-MS/pastaq.github.io/docs/index.md

 Detection of isotopic peaks is performed automatically based on previous settings, but the user may want to configure a maximum number of peaks to keep with the `max_peaks` parameter.
-It is discouraged to decrease this parameter, as noise discrimination can be performed in further stages of the pipeline without relying on intensity thresholds.
+It is discouraged to decrease this parameter, as noise discrimination can be performed later in the pipeline without relying on intensity thresholds.

 #### Retention time alignment